KitchenAid Dishwasher Maintenance Guide

 Step-by-Step DIY Guide

-Step 6: Run a cleaning cycle with vinegar or a dishwasher cleaner
+Step 6: Run a Cleaning or Descaling Cycle

 When to Call a Pro